websanco/liferay-learn/docs/dxp/latest/en/building-applications/core-frameworks/configuration-framework/configuration-form-renderer.md

    %>
    ```

-1. Use a `<aui:input>` tag to read any new configuration inputs a user submits on the JSP file.
+1. Use an `<aui:input>` tag to read any new configuration inputs a user submits on the JSP file.

    ```jsp
    <aui:input name="b7r2Color" value="<%= b7r2WebConfiguration.b7r2Color() %>" />